The most somber Christmas season in Bethlehem

 14/12/2023

-Bethlehem is usually at its busiest during the Christmas season.
-But this year, fierce fighting has kept pilgrims away from the Palestinian city in the Israeli-occupied West Bank.
+Bethlehem is usually at its busiest during Christmas.
+But this year, intense fighting has deterred pilgrims from visiting the Palestinian city in the Israeli-occupied West Bank.

-According to Reuters news agency, hotels, restaurants and souvenir shops in Bethlehem are deserted these days, the city is empty.
+According to Reuters, hotels, restaurants, and souvenir shops in Bethlehem are deserted these days, and the city is eerily quiet.

-The news has been dominated since October 7 by Hamas attacks in southern Israel.
-Then came the Israeli military offensive in Gaza, and the escalating violence in the West Bank.
-Bethlehem business owners reckoned: no one would dare come here again.
+The dominant news stories since October 7th have been the Hamas attacks in southern Israel.
+This was followed by the Israeli military offensive in Gaza, plus escalating violence in the West Bank.
+Business owners in Bethlehem are realizing that no one will dare come here anymore.

 This is the saddest Christmas ever.
 Bethlehem is closed for Christmas.
-No Christmas tree, no joy, no Christmas spirit, said the hotel owner whose family has lived and worked in Bethlehem for four generations.
+No Christmas tree, no joy, no Christmas spirit, says the hotel owner, whose family has lived and worked in Bethlehem for four generations.

 Các cửa hàng lưu niệm xung quanh quảng trường Manger ở Bethlehem đều đóng cửa - Ảnh REUTERS

-Souvenir shops around Manger Square in Bethlehem are closed - Photo: REUTERS
+The souvenir shops around Manger Square in Bethlehem are all closed - Photo: REUTERS

-Located just south of Jerusalem, Bethlehem's main source of income depends on tourists from around the world coming to see the Church of the Nativity, where Catholics believe Jesus was born.
+Located just south of Jerusalem, Bethlehem's primary source of income depends on tourists from around the world who come to see the Church of the Nativity, a place that Catholics believe is the birthplace of Jesus.

 Trang thông tin du lịch và phong cách sống Travellive+

-Mr. Canavati asserted that his hotel was fully booked for Christmas before October 7.
-Since the conflict began, everything has gone wrong overnight, including reservations for 2024.
+Mr. Canavati asserted that before October 7th, his hotel was fully booked for Christmas.
+Since the conflict began, everything has gone downhill in an instant, including bookings for 2024.

-“We used to have at least 120 people eating here every night, it was very crowded.
-The noise, people walking around.
+“Before, we had at least 120 people eating here every night, it was crowded.
+There was a lot of noise, people moving around.
 Now it’s empty.
-No Christmas breakfast, no Christmas dinner, no Christmas buffet, no sound,” Mr. Canavati said.
+No Christmas breakfast, no Christmas dinner, no Christmas buffet, not a sound,” said Mr. Canavati.

-Bethlehem's Manger Square, a large paved area in front of the Church of the Nativity that is usually the center of Christmas celebrations, is now deserted.
-Most of the souvenir shops are closed.
+Bethlehem's Manger Square, a large paved area in front of the Church of the Nativity, is usually the center of Christmas celebrations.
+Now, the square is deserted.
+Most souvenir shops are closed.

 Cửa hàng bán đồ Giáng sinh, được gia đình Tabash mở vào năm 1927 và hiện do thế hệ con trai Tabash thứ ba ở Bethlehem điều hành - Ảnh: REUTERS